tdzienniak/simpleoverlay/README.md

 ###Features###
 - very simple
 - written in [VanillaJS](http://vanilla-js.com/ "VanillaJS") framework, thus, no additional libraries are required
-- small size (about 5K minified)
+- small size (about 6K minified)
 - multiple overlay targets (on page elements, remote files, images)
 - highly customizable (either by editing its CSS file or adding custom classes)

-So, if you don't like/want/have to use jQuery and its overlay plugins you can find this tiny library useful.
+So, if you don't like/want/have to use jQuery and its overlay plugins, you can find this tiny library useful.
 However, if you are already using jQuery in one of your projects, it is probably better solution to use jQuery overlay plugin.
 There are plenty of them on the Web.

 ##Installation##